 Using the correct types of glasses for your crafted cocktails isn’t just for presentation, it also improves the drinking experience for your guests.
-The shape of the cocktail glass dictates how the glass is held in the hand, which affects the temperature of the drink.
+The shape of the cocktail glass dictates how the glass is held in the hand, which can impact the temperature of the drink.
 Some glasses are designed to hold more ice, and some glass shapes enhance the aromatics of the drink.
 Read on to learn about the different types of cocktail glasses and the drinks they are designed to hold.

 Shop All Cocktail Glasses1.
 Highball Glass